Back to Hopfield Hub

 2. ModernHopfield: Continuous $\mathbb{R}^d$ patterns, direct pattern storage, softmax-weighted retrieval, log-sum-exp energy.

-Both classes expose three core operations: store(), retrieve(), and energy().
+Both expose three operations: store(), retrieve(), and energy().

 Classical Hopfield: Weight Matrix Construction

-The Hebbian learning rule from Part 1 translates directly:
+The Hebbian learning rule from Part 1:

 def store(self, patterns: torch.Tensor) -> None: